Egg Gravy Over Biscuits: A Southern Classic for the Ultimate Comfort Breakfast

 Egg gravy over biscuits isn’t just a breakfast staple — it’s a Southern culinary legacy.
 This creamy, savory dish traces its roots back to the late 1800s in the rural American South.
 Farmers needed a warm, filling start to their day, and with eggs, milk, and flour readily available, this budget-friendly breakfast became a mainstay.
 The dish likely evolved from an older European tradition of creamed eggs on toast, blending with local ingredients and cooking styles to birth what’s known today as Southern egg gravy.

-Often seen as a cousin to Eggs Beauregard, the meal was especially common in farmhouse kitchens where eggs were laid fresh each morning and biscuits were baked in cast-iron ovens.
-The dish also gained traction during the Great Depression due to its simplicity and affordability — turning humble pantry staples into a heartwarming meal.
+Often seen as a cousin to Eggs Beauregard, this meal was especially common in farmhouse kitchens where eggs were laid fresh each morning and biscuits were baked in cast-iron ovens.
+It also gained traction during the Great Depression due to its simplicity and affordability — turning humble pantry staples into a heartwarming, protein-packed meal.

 A Global Comfort with Southern Roots